Amachore/The-Vaughn-Airlines-/README.md

 - Duplicate confirmation/logging removed.
 - Null-safe Console input and more robust log newline handling.

-Next improvements (recommended)
-- Validate and parse dates with `DateTime.TryParseExact`.
-- Persist `confirmedTickets` if you need state across runs (JSON file or DB).
-- Add unit tests for ticket creation, search, and cancellation.

-- AI Application: Very little (about 3%).
+AI Application: Very little (about 3%).
 I only used Copilot Chat for quickly resolving the errors after they were unfolded when I had opened this project again after nearly a year since I presented it to my professor in my Data Structures and Algorithms class.